-- Finding shortest paths is not a single problem, but rather a family of problems. - We will consider three of these problems, each of which is a generalization of the previous one: - Source-sink: find the shortest path from a source vertex v to a sink vertex w. - Single-source: find the shortest path from the source vertex v to all other vertices in the graph. - It turns out that these shortest paths form a tree, with v as the root. - All-pairs: find the shortest paths for all pairs of vertices in the graph.
+- Finding shortest paths is not a single problem, but rather a family of problems. - We will consider two of these problems: - Single-source: find the shortest path from the source vertex v to all other vertices in the graph. - It turns out that these shortest paths form a tree, with v as the root. - All-pairs: find the shortest paths for all pairs of vertices in the graph.